pscally1005/pscally1005.github.io/_posts/recipes/sides/2024-02-24-bean-salad.markdown

 - Finely dice the pepper and tomatoes, and add to the bowl with the beans.
 Drain your onion, and add that as well.
 Crumble the feta on top

-- In a large glass, mix together the dressing ingredients - olive oil, lemon, balsamic vinegar apple cider vinegar, mustard, minced garlic, basil, thyme, pepper, and salt
+- In a large glass, mix together the dressing ingredients - olive oil, lemon, balsamic vinegar apple cider vinegar, mustard, minced garlic, basil, thyme, black pepper, and salt
 - <center><img src='/assets/Food/Sides/Bean Salad/bean-salad-4.jpg' alt='' class='instruction-image'></center>

 - Pour the dressing over the salad, mix, and serve